Kyle Brady: Regular season

+Playoffs

 Broadcasting

 Brady was a participant in the NFL Business Management and Entrepreneurial Program, a two-week program held at the top American business schools for NFL players preparing for careers after football.
 Brady attended the workshop at the Wharton School of the University of Pennsylvania in February and March 2008.
 In June 2009, Brady took part in the 2009 NFL/NFLPA "Broadcast Boot Camp," a program designed by the NFL Broadcasting Department and their broadcast partners to prepare players for possible post-playing careers in broadcasting.

 Brady was an analyst for NFL Europe before being hired by the Big Ten Network as a football analyst for the 2009 season, where he was partnered with Rick Pizzo on the Big Ten Football Saturday: Pre-Game Show.

 Law

 Brady became a licensed financial advisor in 2009 and worked at First Florida Credit Union before enrolling at the Florida Coastal School of Law in Jacksonville, Florida, in 2010.
 He graduated in May 2013, interned with Holland & Knight, and passed the bar later that year.
 He planned to use his combined financial and legal training to advise former NFL players on how to avoid financial pitfalls, along with real estate, securities law and estate planning.